mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     cd ../../test
     go test -v -run TestTlsScripts
     ```
+1. This command will build and run a docker container for each of the tests, just the same way that you would
+run the scripts outside of testing.
 1. The tests do their own cleanup, so you will not see files created in your system, but the tests should pass.

 [back to readme](README.adoc#testing)